cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 grouping of translation messages.
 When no group is used, then the default group is selected.

-Plugin can also contain translation files, the convention is to use the ``underscored`` version of the plugin name as the domain for the translation messages::
+Plugins can also contain translation files, the convention is to use the ``underscored`` version of the plugin name as the domain for the translation messages::